 MPRS Control Primitives

-The 100G-EPON MPRS inputs the MPRS_CTRL[ch].request primitives from the MPCP and outputs to the MPCP the MPRS_CTRL[ch].indication primitives (see Figure 143–4).
+The 100G-EPON MPRS inputs the MPRS_CTRL[ch].request primitives from the MPCP and outputs to the MPCP the MPRS_CTRL[ch].indication primitives (see Error!
+Reference source not found.).

 MPRS_CTRL[ch].request(link_id, epam, env_length) primitive

 The MPCP requests the MPRS to transmit the next envelope using the MPRS_CTRL[ch].request(link_id, epam, env_length) primitive.
 This opens an envelope on channel ch for the LLID specified by link_id with a length (in EQs) of env_length.
-If all channels are idle the EnvPam variable (see 143.4.3.3) is set to the value of epam (see EnvStartHeader() function definition in section 143.4.3.4).
+If all channels are idle the EnvPam variable (see Variables ) is set to the value of epam (see EnvStartHeader() function definition in section Functions ).

 MPRS_CTRL[ch].indication(cw_left) primitive

 The Input Process (see Figure 143- 13) requests the next envelope from the MPCP after the completion of the previous envelope using the MPRS_CTRL[ch].indication(cw_left) primitive.
 This primitive indicates to the MPCP that the MPRS is available for the next envelope and shows the available space in the current FEC codeword.
-In the absence of an active envelope, the MPRS_CTRL[ch].indication(cw_left) primitive is generated continuously on every IN_CLK transition (see 143.4.3.3).
+In the absence of an active envelope, the MPRS_CTRL[ch].indication(cw_left) primitive is generated continuously on every IN_CLK transition (see Variables ).
 The MPCP can decide whether to issue a new envelope immediately adjacent to the previous envelope (for envelopes that are expected to be packed in the same transmission burst), or wait for the start of next FEC codeword (for envelopes that are expected to be in a separate transmission burst).
 After the gap from the last envelope exceeds GRANT_MARGIN (the time required to turn on the laser), every MPRS_C-TRL[ch].indication(cw_left) indicates that a full FEC codeword is available (cw_left = FEC_CW_SIZE), implying that the next envelope starts with a new FEC codeword.

 EDITORS NOTE: the paras above were largely taken from kramer_3ca_2c_0916 slide 27.
 We might want to move this to the MPCP clause and just ref MPCP from here.